EXCERPTS

 His hands slipped from mine.
 His gaze stayed.

-Then, with perfect theatrical flair, he stepped back, bowed his head, raised his hands like a rabbi giving a blessing, and said in that oh-so-familiar voice,
+Then, with perfect theatrical flair, he stepped back, bowed his head, raised his hands like a rabbi giving a blessing, and spoke in that oh-so-familiar voice,

 “May the Schwartz be with youuuuuu.”